 - Associate Professor of Africana Studies

-- PhD in political studies, School of Oriental and African Studies, University of London, 2005
+- PhD, political studies, School of Oriental and African Studies, University of London, 2005

 - MA, political science, University of Toronto, 1997

-- BA (with Honors and High Distinction) in political science and development studies, University of Toronto, 1996
+- BA (with Honors and High Distinction), political science and development studies, University of Toronto, 1996

 Darko Opoku teaches the course African Politics.
 His research interests include political economic development in Africa, IMF and World Bank-inspired neoliberal economic reforms in Africa, and state-business relations in Africa.

 Opoku has published in Development and Change, Africa Today, Journal of Contemporary African Studies, and Commonwealth and Comparative Politics.